 Cyclones in Samoa

-Cyclones occur rarely in Samoa.
-On average, they happen about once per year.
-The hardest hit regions are Vaisigano, Palauli and Gagaifomauga.The typical cyclone season depends on the summer monsoon.
+Cyclones only occur occasionally in Samoa.
+On average, they happen about 2 times a year.
+The hardest hit regions are Palauli, Vaisigano and Gagaifomauga.The typical cyclone season depends on the summer monsoon.
 In the months before (May to June) and after (October to November), the most severe storms occur.

 Samoa has certainly been affected by the foothills of several cyclones, but during the past 12 months no cyclone reached the inhabited areas on land.